open-component-model/ocm-website/content/en/mpas/core_concepts.md

 the project folder structure.
 The controller will also generate the necessary `Flux kustomization` resources in the `mpas-system` namespace in order to update the cluster with the project resources from the git repository.
-All items that the 'MPAS Project controller` created during reconcile, are visible in the status of a `Project` CR.
+All items that the `MPAS Project controller` created during reconcile, are visible in the `status` subresource of a `Project` CR.

 The project git repository is designed to be used as a gitops repository for the project.
 It is where all the product custom resources are to be defined in order